YumingHuo/yuminghuo.github.io/content/project.md

 * A crawler tool was written in Python to collect images of more than twenty types of maize diseases from the Internet and to ensure the quality and quantity of the data.
 * Use data enhancement techniques to increase the diversity and quantity of the data set, such as rotation, flipping, scaling, and cropping.
 Use image processing libraries such as OpenCV and Pillow to implement data enhancement.
 * Use the yolov5 model to implement the identification of corn pests and diseases, and use the COCO pre-training weight and SGD optimizer, and train and optimize the model.
-* Use data parallelism and mixed precision technology to accelerate training, and optimize hyperparameters such as batch size and learning rate.
 * Use the mAP metric to evaluate the performance of the model.
-This model achieves an mAP score of 85%.

 -----------------
 ## Data visualisation analysis platform